60+ Irresistible Energy Saving Tips for Crushing Electricity Bills

 You can also decrease hot water usage by switching over to a low flow shower head.
 Low flow shower heads use as little as 5 litres of water per minute with quality models designed to reduce water usage without sacrificing the desirable water pressure.
 Even a slight reduction in water flow can save you 5000 litres of water a year and the energy required to heat it.

-Lighting and Entertainment Tips
+How to Save on Lighting and Entertainment